scalameta/metals/docs/editors/overview.md

 ### Known limitations

-- Slow feedback.
-Compilation is handled by the build tool, meaning diagnostics may take a while to publish for large projects.
-The batch compilation mode used by build tools is slower than the interactive compiler used by IntelliJ as you type.
+- Slow feedback for type errors.
+Syntax errors are published as you type but type errors are handled by the build tool, meaning diagnostics may take a while to publish for large projects.

 ## Goto definition